utep-cs-systems-courses/f24-corg-f24-corg-p2-arch1-project2/README.md

 * Source code for your toy (only .c, .s and .h files).
 * A README containing a description of your toy, how to compile it, how to run it, and how to use it.
 * A Makefile with appropriate rules to build and clean your toy.

+#please look at the test branch.
+I can't merge the branches.
+Thank you.